madeleinegermaine/madeleinegermaine/_posts/2013-10-07-share-thanksgiving.md

 published: true
 ---

-Share Thanksgiving is an organization that pairs new Canadians with established Canadian families to share a holiday meal.
-I was a City Leader for the program's first year in Ottawa, Ontario.
-I ran a successful communications campaign to promote the program that resulted in coverage from local television, radio and print media.
+I was an Ottawa City Leader for Share Thanksgiving, an organization that pairs new Canadians with established Canadian families for a holiday meal.
+I ran a successful communications campaign that resulted in coverage from all local television, radio and print media.

-We were able to match over 80 new Canadians, a very high number for the program's first year.
+We were able to match over 80 new Canadians, a very high number for the program's first year in the city.

 Some media clips from Share Thanksgiving Ottawa, 2013